What Is Heterochromatic?

 But how common is heterochromia?
 And is there a difference when it comes to vision?

 Heterochromatic eyes are rare, so many people have questions about this condition.
 While heterochromatic people might have a presence in art, little is understood about why their irises vary in hue.
 Heterochromia of the eyes is present in only 1% of the population, so it’s no wonder it attracts attention.
 It is not specific to one group or populace, but people with common genes in the same family might be more likely to have the trait.

 Types of Heterochromia Eyes

 Heterochromia can be partial or complete, with the former being when the second eye is partially pigmented and, in the latter, an individual would have two completely irises that do not match in color.
 Interestingly enough, certain breeds of dogs and cats also can have heterochromatic eyes, with that being the dominant trait amongst that breed!

 So what causes heterochromia and its various manifestations?

 There are two causes of “heterochromatic iridis,” which largely relate to when the person developed the trait.

 In one case, heterochromia eyes are caused by genetics and autosomal, dominant traits that carry this predisposition.
-Although unique, heterochromia is not an aberrant, abnormal genetic mutation and rarely connected to genetic diseases in children.
+Although unique, heterochromia is not an aberrant, abnormal genetic mutation and is rarely connected to genetic diseases in children.

 Sadly, the other cause of heterochromia eyes can be disease or injury to the eye in adults.